 The interviews will typically consist in a few rounds.

 A phone interview with an HR person from the company (or a recruitment agency that does the initial screening of job applicants for them), a face to face meeting with one of the senior associates (or with the HR manager, if the branch employs one), and a final meeting with a director (often accompanied by an HR person, and some senior associates from the company).

-Below you will find a list of common questions for these interviews (all three rounds).
+Below you will find a list of common questions for these interviews (all three rounds of them).

-15 questions you may deal with in an interview in a private equity company (for an analyst or junior associate position)
+15 questions you may deal with in an interview in a private equity firm (interviewing for an analyst or junior associate position)